LynnDelaere/AIProgramming/Vragenlijst/chapter4.md

     * Flip-bit mutation: All genes in a chromosome are inverted to the opposite value.

 ## Genetic Algorithm parameters
-* Name 5 parameters to configure a genetic algorithm.
+Name 5 parameters to configure a genetic algorithm.
-* How does each parameter affect the generation of solutions?
+How does each parameter affect the generation of solutions?

-    * Population size: Larger populations allow more diversity but increase computation.
+* Chromosome encoding: The chromosome encoding method requires thought to ensure that it is applicable to the problem and that the potential solutions strive for global maxima.
+The encoding scheme is at the heart of the success of the algorithm.
-    * Crossover rate: Determines the frequency of combining genes, influencing genetic mix.
+* Population initialization: Although the individuals in a population are initialized randomly, ensuring that the solutions are valid is important for optimizing the computation of the genetic algorithm and initializing individuals with the right constraints.
-    * Mutation rate: Higher rates introduce diversity but may disrupt good solutions.
+* Number of offspring: The number of offspring created in each generation can be configured.
+Given that after reproduction, part of the population is killed off to ensure that the population size is fixed, more offspring means more diversity, but there is a risk that good solutions will be killed off to accommodate those offspring.
-    * Selection method: Affects which solutions are chosen as parents (e.g., roulette wheel, tournament).
+* Parent selection method: The selection method used to choose parents can be configured.
+The selection method must be based on the problem and the desired explorability versus exploitability.
-    * Termination condition: Defines when the algorithm should end, affecting convergence time​.
+* Stopping condition: The stopping condition for the algorithm must make sense based on the problem and desired outcome.
+Computational complexity and time are the main concerns for the stopping condition.

 ## Fitness function